RebelGuy/chat-mate/readme.md

 # Project Details

-Ensure Node 16 is installed.
+Ensure Node 16 is installed, and a global version of yarn exists (`npm install --global yarn`).
+If running `yarn --version` fails, run PowerShell as an administrator and execute the command `Set-ExecutionPolicy Unrestricted`.

 Debug and release environments have both their own folders in `./data` and `./dist` to ensure that ongoing development does not interfere with the ability to run release versions.

 Note that, until Webpack bundles the dependencies (node_modules) as well, we will need to copy the node_modules folder manually for a release build.

 ## Scripts for development:
-1. `npm install`.
+1. `yarn install`.
-2. `npm run build` to generate the a full build, including the local `Masterchat` project.
+2. `yarn build` to generate the a full build, including the local `Masterchat` project.
-3. `npm run auth` to fetch the authentication credentials.
+3. `yarn auth` to fetch the authentication credentials.
 Copy them from the console and set them in the [`.env`](#.env) file.
-4. `npm run watch` while developing
+4. `yarn watch` while developing
-5. `npm run start:debug` to run the debug server, or `npm run start:mock` to run a mock server that will automatically feed through new messages for easy client-side testing
+5. `yarn start:debug` to run the debug server, or `yarn start:mock` to run a mock server that will automatically feed through new messages for easy client-side testing

 ## Scripts for production:
 Assumes that steps 1-3 of the previous section have been run.
-1. `npm run build:release` will copy `node_modules` to the `./dist/release` folder and use webpack to bundle up the application
+1. `yarn build:release` will copy `node_modules` to the `./dist/release` folder and use webpack to bundle up the application
-2. `npm run start:release` to run the release server
+2. `yarn start:release` to run the release server

 # .env